joelhawksley/identity/components/slides.md

 ^ And make sure it fails.

----

 ^ So how might we ensure color is one of our expected values?

-^ We're in Rails, so that's a solved problem: ActiveModel validations!
+^ We're in Rails, so that's a solved problem:

 ---

+# [fit] ActiveModel::Validation

+^ ActiveModel validations!

+---

+[.code-highlight: all]
-[.code-highlight: 10]
+[.code-highlight: 3-8, 10]

 ```ruby
 module Primer